ckaltenbach904/Project-101-kittens-carousel-static-website-ec2-CF/README.md

 ![Project_101](Pro_Project_101.png)

-- Your company has recently started a web application project that will serve as an attraction point for pet lovers.
+- The company has recently started a web application project that will serve as an attraction point for pet lovers.
 As a first step of the project, developers in your team have prepared a preliminary design of kittens carousel application and pushed necessary files for the project to the repository on Github.

-- Your task is to show the how the design of application looks as static web page in the development environment.
-Thus, you need to deploy the web application using the `index.html` and an images given within the `static-web` folder.
+- My task is to show the how the design of application looks as static web page in the development environment.
+Thus, I need to deploy the web application using the `index.html` and an images given within the `static-web` folder.
 Note the followings for your web application.

    - User should face first with `index.html` when web app started.